 In essence, Neurofeedback is a non-invasive treatment that encourages the brain to develop healthier patterns of activity.
 The goal of treatment is not only to change how you think and feel, but also to change your brain on a biological level for better functioning.
 Recent research has shown that when given the proper support, the brain has the ability to change and adapt, a property known as neuroplasticity.

 Neurofeedback can encourage and speed up this process of neuroplasticity.
-Words alone are often not enough.
-Simply telling someone to calm down or focus doesn’t solve the underlying issues of conditions like anxiety or ADHD.
+Words alone (talk therapy) are often not enough.
+Simply telling someone to calm down or focus doesn’t solve the underlying issues of conditions like OCD, Anxiety or ADHD.
 On the other hand, neurofeedback allows us to speak to the brain with its own language: brain waves.

 What does Neurofeedback help with?